linw0724-linnet/ubuntu-server-setup/docker-container-installation/install_open-speed-test-server.md

 > [!NOTE]
 > Skip any steps that have already been completed

-This instruction set will set up Open Speed Test Server on your host machine and allow for speed tests over your local network
+This instruction set will set up an Open Speed Test Server inside a Docker container on your host machine and allow for speed tests over your local network

 -----
 # Instructions